Porsche 911 Turbo Convertible Spied Speeding Serenely At The 'Ring

 It seems very quiet for such a powerful vehicle.

 Porsche continues to develop its many variants of the upcoming 911 Turbo, and this spy video catches the convertible version lapping the Nürburgring.
 This one is a little odd, though.
 It's not clear whether the driver just isn't pushing very hard or if the exhaust tuning keeps the engine very quiet.
-Regardless of the reason, the powerplant is hard to hear over the tire noise from this test mule.
+Regardless of the reason, the powerplant is generally hard to hear over the tire noise from this test mule.

 Porsche generally prefers to use black test mules and then apply matching concealment panels to disguise the body.
 Looking closely at this one, there is a piece over the front fascia to hide the final design.
 At the back, the Turbo's broad fenders gain inlets that aren't on the standard 911 Carrera.
 The rear end wears an active wing that you can see at work in this video.
 There's another covering over back bumper, but the quad exhausts are likely the production-spec parts.